 In a report by the Netherland’s Centre for the Promotion of Imports, it’s mentioned that Italy is the second-largest importer of green coffee beans in Europe and the second-largest roasted coffee exporter on the continent, which has helped to create “an important demand for coffee producers worldwide, especially those that can meet the requirements for the espresso industry”.

-There are also similar changes occuring in the market, at consumer level.
+There are also similar changes occurring in the market, at consumer level.
 While in 2015 sales of instant coffee fell by three percent, sales of the upmarket filtered coffee used to make espresso, cappuccino, or filter coffee have increased in recent years.

 It’s arguable, rather than clear cut, that the moka pot has had a role in these sales figures.
 It has helped to spread espresso culture around the world, which has led people to buy coffee in a form suitable for making espresso.
 However, there are many other factors at play.